KentridgeRobotics/2019Robot/ProjectPlan.md

 - Stop when lifter is close enough
 - Pull up the lifter and raise the grabber
 - drive forward a bit more and stop

+5. Grabber

+- In the grabber close command, we can use getOutputCurrent() (Talon method) to determine when the motor stalls (current will go up), and back off on the throttle for the motor.
+If the motor is holding jaws closed, it should be fine to leave it engaged at low-ish power until released (maybe).